Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 I’d highly recommend you don’t create 1-hour videos.
 Twenty minutes should be your absolute maximum.

 Short videos and short lessons are helpful because learners start to get fatigued when there’s too much information.
 Short videos help you get higher completion rates because even if the topic is boring, logging in to watch a 5 to 10-minute video seems reasonable.
 People can fit that into their schedule.
 But if you’ve got a bunch of 1-hour videos, it gets harder for them to want to log in and watch them.

 What’s also nice is to have a goal for each module and even each lesson.
 That way, your learners know what to expect from each lesson.
 Again, this helps with completion rates, frustration, and just the urge to start skipping ahead.
 If you can tie in why they need to complete each lesson, then that’s even better.

 Creating smaller lessons may mean you need more videos within each module.
 That’s OK.
 If you can keep it to under 12 lessons per module, then that’s still very reasonable.
 Even more is OK if that’s what it takes to complete the module.

-Here's where you finally create your course content.
+Here’s where you finally do the actual online course creation.
 You may still need a script, diagrams, and live-action shots figured out.
 I will walk you through all this as well as recording your audio and video material.

 At this point, you have a very detailed outline.
-Now in many cases, it's going to make the most sense to fill in the blanks with the outline and possibly even have a full script ready to go.
+Now in many cases, it’s going to make the most sense to fill in the blanks with the online course outline and possibly even have a full script ready to go.

 It’s really up to you and whatever your preference is.